Shehab7osny/DiffCpp/README.md

 This package is used to compare two text files and show the difference

 ## Build and Installation
-Use the g++ compiler to compile the diff.cpp file
 ```
 git clone https://github.com/Shehab7osny/DiffCpp.git
 cd DiffCpp/